Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Arrays in user properties

-Arrays can be used as user properties.
-You can directly set arrays or use `prepend`, `append`, `preInsert` and `postInsert` to generate an array.
+You can use arrays as user properties.
+Directly set arrays or use `prepend`, `append`, `preInsert` and `postInsert` to generate an array.

 #### Identify.prepend